-For 2013, the Reno Rodeo runs from June 20 through 29.
+For 2014, the Reno Rodeo runs from June 19 through 28.
 The Reno Rodeo really is wild and rich, and lots of fun too.
-According to the Reno Rodeo Association, the Reno Rodeo draws over 140,000 fans and gives the local economy a $42 million boost.
+According to the Reno Rodeo Association, the Reno Rodeo draws over 140,000 fans and boosts the local economy by millions of dollars.
 It's a PRCA (Professional Rodeo Cowboys Association) sanctioned event with the fourth biggest purse for competitors on the PRCA circuit.
 It even gets TV coverage on CBS Sports, Fox Sports Net, ESPN, and others.

 Reno Rodeo Events

 The Reno Rodeo is big time rodeo.
 It's held at the Reno-Sparks Livestock Events Center and features all the rodeo action you would expect - saddle bronc, bull riding, bareback, women's professional barrel racing, steer wrestling, team roping, tie-down roping, drill team competitions, and team penning and cutting.
-Special events include a kid's rodeo, PRCA Xtreme Bulls, Western States Drill Team Competition, and the Reno Rodeo Invitational Amateur Team Roping Competition.
+Special events include a kid's rodeo, Xtreme Bull Riding, Redneck Truck Show, Championship Drill Team Competition, Cow Dog Trial, Double Dollar Horse Sale, Miss Reno Rodeo, and Reno Rodeo Team Penning and Ranch Sorting.
 Look for top notch performances from professional cowboys and cowgirls, all trying to get a share of over $500,000 in prize money.
 The Reno Rodeo Schedule of Events will fill you in on what is happening and when.

 Concurrent with the Reno Rodeo, a carnival will be happening on the Events Center grounds.
 Discount unlimited carnival ride armband passes are available for those who are really into the rides and want to save some money.